Marcos-Zertuche/JSON-Search-Engine/README.md

 The user can have as many inputs as they need.
 When concluding, the user will type `QUIT`, terminating the program.

-Before termination, the DSTrees and Unordered_maps containing all data are saved in Memory to implement persistence (improving speed for reopening the program and expaning the library)
+Before termination, the DSTrees and Unordered_maps containing all data are saved in Memory to implement persistence (improving speed for reopening the program and expanding the library)

 ## Class Information
+[See ClassInfo.md]
 ## Performance
 #